SIXTEEN

 The photographers opened up conversations with these young people about their hopes and fears, and who or what sustains them, giving prominence to voices rarely heard.
 The project explored how social background, personal histories, gender, beliefs, ethnicity, and location all might influence aspiration.

-Photographers: Robert C Brady, Linda Brownlee, Lottie Davies, Craig Easton, Jillian Edelstein, Stuart Freedman, Sophie Gerrard, Kalpesh Lathigra, Roy Mehta, Christopher Nunn, Kate Peters, Simon Roberts, Michelle Sank, Abbie Trayler-Smith, David Copeland and Kelly O’Brien.
+Photographers involved were: Robert C Brady, Linda Brownlee, Lottie Davies, Craig Easton, Jillian Edelstein, Stuart Freedman, Sophie Gerrard, Kalpesh Lathigra, Roy Mehta, Christopher Nunn, Kate Peters, Simon Roberts, Michelle Sank, Abbie Trayler-Smith, David Copeland and Kelly O’Brien.